turingschool/backend-curriculum-site/module1/promotion.md

 1. Final Independent Challenge (aka "Final IC", Week 6) In order to be promoted to Module 2:
-  * You must earn a _minimum_ score of 2.5 on the Week 6 Final IC to be promoted to Module 2.
-Students who do not score at least 2.5 will be offered a re-take.
+  * You must earn a _Meets Expectations_ on the Week 6 Final IC to be promoted to Module 2.
+Students who do not will be offered a re-take.

 ### Independent Challenges
 1. Weekly Independent Challenges (ICs)